-Hurricane season began on June 1st which is significant to those of us who live in the south east states of the USA in particular Florida, North and South Carolina, Georgia, Alabama and Louisiana.
+Hurricane season began on June 1st which is significant to those of us who live in the southeast states of the USA in particular Florida, North and South Carolina, Georgia, Alabama, and Louisiana.

 Only a few days into the season and already we have experienced the devastation that is caused by tropical storms.
-2016 started off with an early system up through the gulf, not even a fully formed storm but it still managed to cripple the transport system in an around Tampa and St. Pete.
+2016 started with an early system up through the gulf, not even a fully formed storm but it still managed to cripple the transport system in and around Tampa and St. Pete.

 The combination of excessive rainfall and high tides was sufficient to cause widespread flooding throughout the Bay area with many mobile home parks flooded up to several feet.

 Here in Florida we haven’t had a direct hit from a hurricane since Hurricane Charley came ashore in Punta Gorda.
 After destroying the city it moved inland and traveled north through the center of Florida causing massive destruction.